minhtran1015/fairness-prms/README.md

 # Fairness Reward Models

-Official implementation of "Fairness Reward Models" - a framework for improving fairness in language model outputs through test-time search and specialized reward models.
+ Implementation of "Fairness Reward Models" - a framework for improving fairness in language model outputs through test-time search and specialized reward models.

 ## Overview